Hartman effect, time-delays, and the non-spatial nature of quantum particles: Conditional time-delay

 It is well known that there is no intrinsic arrival time operator in quantum mechanics \citep{Allcock1969,Muga2008}.
 However, the notion of \emph{sojourn time} (also called \emph{dwell time}), defined in terms of probabilities of presence, remains valid also in quantum mechanics, i.e., can be associated with a bona fide self-adjoint operator \citep{Martin1981,Jaworski1989}.
 But to associate a time-delay to a tunneling entity, one needs a more specific notion of \emph{conditional time-delay}, which in turn requires a notion of \emph{conditional sojourn time}, that is, of time of sojourn conditional to the fact that the entity is ultimately observed in a given state, in our case, a transmitted or reflected state.

 Unfortunately, one cannot define a quantum conditional sojourn time operator, providing a meaningful answer to the question of how much time, on average, an entity has passed inside a given region of space, say of radius $R$, incorporating the potential barrier (see Fig.~\ref{figure1}), conditional to the fact that it is ultimately observed in a given asymptotic state (transmitted or reflected).
 This because it requires to jointly answer two incompatible questions: one about the presence of the entity inside said region, and one about knowing if it will be ultimately transmitted or reflected.
 Let us show this in some detail.
-The question about the spatial localization is associated with the projection operator
+The question about the spatial localization is associated with the projection operator (here in Dirac notation):

 If $|\psi_t\rangle=e^{-{i\over\hbar}Ht}\Omega_-|\phi\rangle$ is the scattering state describing the incoming entity at time $t$, where $H=H_0+V$ is the total Hamiltonian, $H_0={P^2\over 2m}$ the free Hamiltonian, $\Omega_\pm=\lim_{t\to\infty}e^{\pm{i\over\hbar}Ht}e^{\mp{i\over\hbar}H_0t}$ the wave operators and $|\phi\rangle$ the incoming state at time $t=0$, then the average $\langle \psi_t |P_R|\psi_t\rangle$ is the probability of finding the entity in question, at time $t$, inside $[-R,R]$.
 Integrating such probability of presence over all times, one obtains the so-called \emph{global} (unconditional) \emph{sojourn time} in the region $[-R,R]$: